Area: Total: 241,551 square kilometres (93,263 sq mi)

 In 1888, control of the emerging British “sphere of interest” in East Africa was assigned by royal charter to the Imperial British East Africa Company, an arrangement strengthened in 1890 by an Anglo-German agreement confirming British dominance over Kenya and Uganda.
 In 1894, the Kingdom of Buganda was placed under a formal British protectorate.

 Britain granted internal self-government to Uganda in 1961, with the first elections held on March 1, 1961.
 Benedicto Kiwanuka of the Democratic Party became the first Chief Minister.
 Uganda maintained its Commonwealth membership.
-A second round of elections in April 1962 elected members to a new National Assembly.
+The second round of elections in April 1962 elected members to a new National Assembly.
 Milton Obote, leader of the majority coalition in the National Assembly, became prime minister and led Uganda to formal independence on October 9, 1962.

-In succeeding years, supporters of a centralized state vied with those in favor of a loose federation and a strong role for tribally-based local kingdoms.
-Political maneuvering climaxed in February 1966, when Prime Minister Milton Obote suspended the constitution, assumed all government powers, and removed the ceremonial president and vice president.
+In succeeding years, supporters of a centralized state vied with those in favour of a loose federation and a strong role for tribally-based local kingdoms.
+Political manoeuvring climaxed in February 1966, when Prime Minister Milton Obote suspended the constitution, assumed all government powers, and removed the ceremonial president and vice president.
 In September 1967, a new constitution proclaimed Uganda a republic, gave the president even greater powers, and abolished the traditional kingdoms.
 On January 25, 1971, Obote’s government was ousted in a military coup led by armed forces commander Idi Amin Dada.
 Amin declared himself president, dissolved the parliament, and amended the constitution to give himself absolute power.

 Idi Amin’s 8-year rule produced economic decline, social disintegration, and massive human rights violations.
 The Acholi and Langi ethnic groups were particular objects of Amin’s political persecution because they had supported Obote and made up a large part of the army.
 In 1978, the International Commission of Jurists estimated that more than 100,000 Ugandans had been murdered during Amin’s reign of terror; some authorities place the figure much higher.